Top-5 shareholder backs Scout24 management in clash with Elliott

-FRANKFURT (Reuters) - Fund manager Baillie Gifford on Friday threw its weight behind the management team at German classifieds group Scout24 (G24n.DE), which has faced calls from activist investor Elliott Advisors to break up the business.
+FRANKFURT, Aug 16 (Reuters) - Fund manager Baillie Gifford on Friday threw its weight behind the management team at German classifieds group Scout24, which has faced calls from activist investor Elliott Advisors to break up the business.

 Baillie Gifford, a top-five shareholder in Scout24, said it had confidence in the team headed by CEO Tobias Hartmann and said a period of calm and stability was needed for the company to execute on strategy.